Banking & Financial Services Law

 - West Des Moines Police Department - Certified Reserve Peace Officer

-Jeff worked for 12 years at Bankers Trust, Iowa's largest independent community bank.
-During his time there he maintained compliance, loan review programs and the regulations that must be adhered to, and accountability, monitoring, and training to ensure the highest degree of compliance.
+Jeff worked for 12 years as a banking lawyer in Iowa at Bankers Trust, Iowa's largest independent community bank.
+During his time there he maintained compliance, loan review programs and regulation adherence, accountability, monitoring, and training.
+This vast experience in financial services law has helped to make Jeff one of Iowas’ premier lawyers for bankers.

-Before joining Bankers Trust in 2004, Jeff served as Chief Bank Examiner for the state of North Dakota for three years, Market President for a regional bank in Colorado, and Assistant to the Superintendent of Banking for the state of Iowa for 17 years.
+Before joining Bankers Trust in 2004, Jeff served as Chief Bank Examiner for the state of North Dakota for three years.
+Jeff also served as Market President for a regional bank in Colorado.
+Additionally, he worked as an assistant to the Superintendent of Banking for the state of Iowa for 17 years.
 Read more about Jeff here.

 If you’re a financial institution looking for counsel, contact us today!